sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 $g: \mathbb{R}^{n} \rightarrow \mathbb{R}^{p}$ and $h: \mathbb{R}^{p} \rightarrow \mathbb{R}^{m}$,
 such that $f = h \circ g: \mathbb{R}^{n} \rightarrow \mathbb{R}^{m}$.
 The insights gained from this toy example should translate directly to more deeply composed functions $f = g^{(L)} \circ g^{(L-1)} \circ \cdots \circ g^{(1)}$.
-For ease of visualization, we work in small dimension, but the real benefits of sparse AD only appear as the dimension grows.
+For ease of visualization, we work in small dimension, but the real benefits of ASD only appear as the dimension grows.

 ### The chain rule